apache/openwhisk/docs/webactions.md

 < Access-Control-Allow-Origin: example.com
 ```

+## Sharing web actions

+Web actions in a public package can be shared with all Openwhisk users.
+It means a web in a public package cannot be disabled so any (private) binding of the package will have the web action exposed.

+Action parameters are [protected and treated as immutable](./annotations.md#protected-parameters).
+Therefore, you can make your own immutable parameters by binding to a package and specifying default parameters.
+(Note that the parameters are inherited, but annotations are not.)

 ## Error Handling

 When an OpenWhisk action fails, there are two different failure modes.
 The first is known as an _application error_ and is analogous to a caught exception: the action returns a JSON object containing a top level `error` property.
 The second is a _developer error_ which occurs when the action fails catastrophically and does not produce a response (this is similar to an uncaught exception).
 For web actions, the controller handles application errors as follows: